CraftomeCJ/learningJournal/May2022/learningJournal20220504.md

 ## MY GOAL for May

-### Aim to remember the work flow of writing code inside out.
+### Aim to remember the work flow of writing code inside out

 ==============================================================================